andrewmat32/pictureSplash/README.md

 **pictureSplash** is more than just an image gallery—it's a demonstration of:
 - Proficient use of modern APIs to fetch and handle real-world data.
-- Expertise in creating efficient, user-centric features like infinite scroll and dynamic page updates.
+- Expertise in creating efficient, user-centric features like dynamic page updates.
 - A commitment to balancing performance, design, and functionality in web development.

 This project showcases the practical application of API integration, interactive design, and performance tuning, providing a polished and immersive user experience.
 Deployed on Vercel for rapid performance and scalability, **pictureSplash** is a testament to the power of combining clean code with creative design.